Inside Ben Affleck’s “Huge Effort” to Win Over “Smitten” Jennifer Lopez All Over Again - E! Online

 Jennifer shares 13-year-old twins Emme and Max with her ex-husband, Marc Anthony.
 Ben also co-parents his three children (Violet, 15, Seraphina, 12, and Samuel, 9) with his ex-wife, Jennifer Garner.

-Still, the former fiancées made time for one another over the weekend, when Bennifer was photographed at a private residence in Miami.
+Still, Bennifer made time for one another over the weekend, when they were photographed at a private residence in Miami.

 Another insider shared with E!
 News, "She looked very happy to see him and they walked around the property together so she could show him around."